pedestal/pedestal/app/docs/design-spec.md

 #### inform-to-transforms

-The `inform-to-transforms` function is passed an index and an inform message and returns a vector of [transform message](#transform-messages)s.

 ```clj
 (defn inform-to-transforms
   ([index inform])
   ([index inform args-fn]))
 ```

-It can optionally be passed an args-fn.
+The `inform-to-transforms` function is passed an index and an inform message and returns a vector of [transform messages](#transform-messages).
+It can optionally be passed an `args-fn`.
 By default a dispatch map function has the signature

 ```clj
 (defn produce-transforms [inform-message])
 ```

 where `inform-message` is a plain old [inform message](#inform-messages).
 There are times when this may not be the desired signature.
-For example, when watching for changes from the info model, we may like having to deal with the entire old and new state.
+For example, when watching for changes from the info model, we may not like having to deal with the entire old and new state.
 The `args-fn` is a function that receives the patterns and the inform message and then returns a vector of arguments that will be applied to the dispatch map function.

 The default implementation for this function is shown below.